-Further material includes newly filmed testimonies outlining the experience of fuel poverty and poor housing conditions, as well as a filmed interview of T.Dan Smith himself.
+Further material included newly filmed testimonies outlining the experience of fuel poverty and poor housing conditions, as well as a filmed interview of T.Dan Smith himself.

-The songs and music will be published and distributed to other choirs for future performance.
+The songs and music have been published and distributed to other choirs for future performance.

 Published on 09-03-2018